edmodo/proxyweb/README.md

 | Goss   | 8000     | goss     | 8000|
 | ProxyWeb   | 5000     | proxyweb    | 5000|

-You can add sysbench to the test cluster:
+You can add sysbench to the test cluster, it runs on the preconfigured proxysql_standalone instance.

 ```
 make sysbench-up
 ```